 Click HERE for match report from GAA.ie

-Click on Read More below for full team and ticket details for the game.
+Click on Read More below for team photo and report from Seamus Norris

-Click on Read More below for full ticket information.
+Click on Read More below for full details.